-BMK123, Principles of Customer Service (3 credits) Gen Ed Competencies: Critical Analysis & Logical Thinking provider.
+BMK123, Principles of Customer Service (3 credits)

+Gen Ed Competencies: Critical Analysis & Logical Thinking

+This course is designed to develop the necessary skills for success as a customer service provider.
 The course examines various service situations and develops an attitude of superior customer service which is critical to success in all organizations.
 Prerequisite: Eligible for either ENG101E or ENG101.
 (Updated Fall 2017)